olegtabachnikow/lol-db/README.md

 # League of Legends DB

-This project is my pet project used only for practice nad fun.
+This project is my pet project used only for practice and fun.
 I discovered before, that Riot Games have an awesome API and this is a core of this project.
 [Visit website](https://lol-db-tau.vercel.app/).